 It is safe to deliver a baby facing this way.
 But it is harder for the baby to get through the pelvis.
 If a baby is in this position, sometimes it will rotate around during labor so that the head stays down and the body faces the mother's back (OA position).

 The mother can walk, rock, and try different delivery positions during labor to help encourage the baby to turn.
 If the baby does not turn, labor can take longer.
-Sometimes the provider may use forceps or a vacuum device to help get the baby out.
+Sometimes, the provider may use forceps or a vacuum device to help get the baby out.
 If the baby stays in the OP position during labor, you have a higher risk of needing to deliver your baby by cesarean delivery (C-section).

 A baby in the transverse position is sideways.
 Often, the shoulders or back are over the mother's cervix.
 This is also called the shoulder, or oblique, position.

 The risk for having a baby in the transverse position increases if you: